Poly-Portal/polyportaldocs/mkdocs/docs/developers/api/artworkFile/remove.md

-# `POST` 3DFile/remove
+# `POST` artworkFile/remove

 ## Description and Usage

-Remove a 3D file, preventing access to it.
+Remove an artwork file, preventing access to it.
 The file itself will be preserved on disk.
 The file must not be associated with an artwork.

 **Arguments must be sent in the message body as valid JSON.**